wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 8 And Harrison, and the host of Columbia, followed hard after him.

-9 Now when the savages of the wilderness beheld the men of Britain flee before the warriors of Columbia, their spirits sunk, and they were sore amazed.
+9 Now when the savages of the wilderness beheld the men of Britain flee before the warriors of Columbia, their spirits sunk, and they were sore amazed.*

+* See Tecumseh's letter to Proctor.

 10 Moreover, they upbraided the servants of the king, saying, Lo ! ye have deceived us, and led us from our hunting grounds, and we are an hungered.

-11 For, verily, ye promised us bread and wine, and silver and gold ; yea, even that we should drink of the strong waters of Jamaica, if we would go out with you and fight the battles of the king, against the men of Columbia.
+11 For, verily, ye promised us bread and wine,* and silver and gold ; yea, even that we should drink of the strong waters of Jamaica, if we would go out with you and fight the battles of the king, against the men of Columbia.

+* At this time the British army were short of supplies.

 12 But, behold ! now ye would run away and leave us to fight alone.

 13 Whereupon many of their tribes cast away their tomahawks, and refused to fight under the banners of the king.

-14 And when Harrison came to Sandwich, Procter and his army had departed from the place, and fled to-wards the river Thames, near Moravian Town.
+14 And when Harrison came to Sandwich, Proctor and his army had departed from the place, and fled towards the river Thames, near Moravian Town.

-15 (Now the Thames emptieth its waters into the lake St. Clair, and the .Moravian Towns lie upon the river, about an hundred miles from Maiden, towards the north, in the province of Upper Canada.)
+15 (Now the Thames emptieth its waters into the lake St. Clair, and the Moravian Towns lie upon the river, about an hundred miles from Maiden, towards the north, in the province of Upper Canada.)

 16 Moreover, as they journied on, the brave M'Arthur crossed over with his band to the strong hold of Detroit, and took it.

 17 But the savages and the men of Britain had destroyed those things which they could not carry away, and fled in haste.

-18 So M'Arthur, in whom the chief captain put much faith, remained at Detroit in the charge thereof.
+18 So McArthur, in whom the chief captain put much faith, remained at Detroit in the charge thereof.

 19 And it came to pass, when Harrison saw that the host of Britain fled before him, he departed from Sandwich and went after them ; it being on the second day of the next month.